 Hi there!
-I’m Lara Kulpa, and I’m so glad you’ve discovered #lifeGlitter!
-Here you’ll find everything from printables and planner pages, to articles and advice designed around living a good, happy, and SANE life!
+I'm Lara Kulpa, and I'm so glad you've discovered #LifeGlitter!
+You'll find everything from printables and planner pages to articles and advice designed around living a good, happy, and SANE life!

-As a mom, I’m on a mission to manage my home, work, life, and yes – myself.
-It’s not about being that ‘perfect mom’ or any such thing.
-Rather it’s about that point in motherhood where every mom realizes that she deserves to have the peace of mind that comes with properly balancing needs, wants, and dreams.
-Not just for her kids, but for herself.
+As a mom, I'm on a mission to manage my home, work, life, and, yes – myself.
+It's not about being a superhero or living up to someone's idea of that ‘perfect mom' or any such thing.
+Rather it's about that point in motherhood where every mom realizes that she deserves to have the peace of mind that comes with properly balancing needs, wants, and dreams, not just for her kids but for herself.

-It’s about having fun.
+It's about having fun.
 Enjoying life.
 But letting that inner control freak have her way, too.
-It’s like dieting… if you forbid yourself of something, eventually that’s all you want! #lifeGlitter is about making sure everything you NEED is aligned with what you WANT.
+It's like dieting… if you forbid yourself of something, eventually that's all you want! #LifeGlitter is about ensuring everything you NEED is aligned with what you WANT.

 Being organized means less time wasted cleaning or hunting for things.
 That means more time with family.
 More fun and less bleach-stained tees.
 (I swear I have a whole drawer of them!)

-Knowing where your money goes, and how to make more of it, means that you can focus on taking care of yourself – inside and out (I’m looking at you, mom who hasn’t so much as painted her own nails in years).
+Knowing where your money goes and how to make more of it means that you can focus on taking care of yourself – inside and out (I'm looking at you, the mom who hasn't so much painted her own nails in years).
 It also means you can work out plans for achieving your BIG goals and dreams!

 You are entitled to more sparkle and shine.